Related links

 • One or more signs must be displayed on the property, where the dog is ordinarily kept, showing the words “Warning Dangerous Dog” in letters clearly visible from the boundaries of the property.
 The sign must be no smaller than 40 cm × 40 cm, made of durable materials and the letters must be at least 50 mm high and 10 mm wide.

-• Distinctive collar must be worn - The dog must at all times wear a collar of the kind prescribed by the regulations of the Act.
+• Distinctive collar must be worn - The dog must at all times wear a collar of the kind prescribed by Division 4 of the regulations of the Act.

 • Dog must be kept on a lead and muzzled - Whenever the dog is outside its enclosure, the dog must be under the effective control of some competent person by means of an adequate chain, cord or leash that is attached to the dog and that is being held by (or secured to) the person, and must be muzzled in a manner that is sufficient to prevent it from biting any person or animal.
 A dog is not considered to be under the effective control of a person if the person has more than two dogs (one of which is the dangerous dog) under his or her control at the one time.